 Our members include those who attend church occasionally and those who attend regularly.
 We are people who come to the altar to take communion, and people who stay in the pews in silent contemplation.
 Our community includes newcomers and old-timers, those who are new to church-going, those who are cradle-to-grave Episcopalians, and those who come through our doors from other faith traditions.
 We are singles, seniors, millennials, and families of many types.
 People of all ages, many cultures, and diverse backgrounds make up our parish family.

-We are an Oasis parish: one that has formally declared itself to be inviting to individuals and families of LGTB (lesbian, gay, transgender, and bisexual) identification.
+We are an Oasis parish: one that has formally declared itself to be inviting to individuals and families of LGBTIQQ (lesbian, gay, bisexual, transgender, intersex, queer, and questioning) identification.

 St. Paul’s also has a long tradition of being a church home to immigrant groups, including (in the past) Hmong, Vietnamese, and Cambodian immigrants, and (at present) Americans recently here from the continent of Africa and many others corners of the world.

 Our parish is known for its exceptional music, both as part of the service, and as a concert venue.
 St. Paul’s is a long-established part of the Oakland community, with a contemporary vision for the place of spirituality and religion in the world today.

 Social ministries at St. Paul’s include outreach in many directions, including programs for the homeless, low and fixed income neighbors, seniors, and twelve-step groups.
 Our congregation’s ministries include the Pantry of Hope, and the Thursday Food Co-op.

 At our worship services, all are invited to join us in communion of the consecrated bread and wine.